New Jersey Forceps and Vacuum Extraction Lawyers

 It is the doctor’s duty to inform the mother of all risks associated with assisted delivery as well as the alternatives.
-A physician must also ensure that the instruments are used properly, and that both mother and child are monitored both during and after birth.
+A physician must also ensure that the instruments are used properly and that both mother and child are monitored both during and after birth.
 A physician should not twist the neck or head of the child.
 No excessive pulling should occur.
 Generally, the child should not be pulled for longer than 10-15 minutes.
-Physicians must also be ready to move on to a C-Section deliver immediately if the assisted delivery is not proceeding smoothly.
+Physicians must also be ready to move on to a C-Section delivery immediately if the assisted delivery is not proceeding smoothly.

-The decision to use one tool over the other should be based on standards of care and the skill of the physician.
+The decision to use one tool over the other should be based on the standard of care and the skill of the physician.
 Unfortunately, doctors may use an instrument merely because they have more experience with it and feel more comfortable, even though it is not the best choice for the birthing situation.

 Contact our New Jersey assisted delivery neglect attorneys